-If you are a proud cat owner then you know how many kitty litter jugs one can go through.
-It’s hard not to wonder how these jugs can be repurposed.
-After all, as we grow to become more environmentally conscious, it’s important to reflect on how we can further cut down our waste.
+If you are a proud cat owner then you know how many kitty litter jugs one can go through – which may leave you wondering how you can repurpose these plastic containers.
+After all, as we become more environmentally conscious, it’s important to reflect on how we can further cut down our waste.

-Yet, what exactly can you do with an empty plastic kitty litter jug?
-Turns out, there are lots you can do!
-From planters to many different kinds of storage, the list can truly go on and on.
-Down below we’ve listed out many different ways you can repurpose those jugs.
+So what exactly can you do with an empty plastic kitty litter jug?
+Turns out, there are a ton of ideas!
+From planters to various types of storage, the list can truly go on and on.
+Below we’ve listed our favorite ways to upcycle these jugs.
 It’s less plastic going into the landfill and good karma on your side.

 24 Uses for Empty Cat Litter Jugs

-Whether it’s a cat or dog that you have to keep fed, it’s better to keep their dry food in a solid container rather than a bag.
-Once the bag opens, it’s a ticking time bomb for freshness.
-If you repurpose the cat litter jug then you can have fresh, sealed dry food for your furry friend every time.
+Regardless of the pet, finding a safe and air-tight spot for their food is going to be the key to keeping it fresh.
+It’s also better to keep their dry food in a solid container rather than a bag to prevent late-night or unplanned meals!
+If you repurpose one of your cat litter jugs then you can ensure fresh, sealed dry food for your furry friend every time.